Qumulo/qumulo-tech-content/source/tutorials/replication/replicate.md

+---
+title: Replicating data using the QF2 dashboard
+url: data-replication
+---
 # Replication

 This tutorial shows you how to replicate data by using the QF2 dashboard.
 Replication copies data between two or more QF2 clusters at a directory level.
 In this tutorial, you'll copy data from one cluster to another, so you'll need two clusters.
 You can set up a cluster on another machine or on AWS.
 These tutorials can help you.